oracle/graal/docs/reference-manual/native-image/BuildBundles.md

 # Native Image Bundles

-Native image contains an experimental feature that allows users to build images exclusively from a _Native Image Bundle_.
+Native Image provides a new experimental feature that allows users to build images from a self-contained _Native Image Bundle_.

 In contrast to regular image building, this mode of operation only takes a single `*.nib`-file as an input argument that contains everything that is needed to build an image.
-This can be useful when large applications that consist from many input-files (jar-files, configuration files, auto-generated files, downloaded files) need to be rebuilt at a later point in time without worrying that all files needed for building are still available.
+This can be useful when large applications consisting of many input-files (jar-files, configuration files, auto-generated files, downloaded files) need to be rebuilt at a later point in time without worrying that all files needed for building are still available.
 Often complex builds involve downloading many libraries as part of building that are not guaranteed to remain accessible at a later point in time.